by Susan Flantzer © Unofficial Royalty 2018

 Two years after their marriage, Olga met Nikolai Kulikovsky, an army officer her own age.
 Olga said to Vorres, “It was fate.
 It was also a shock.
 I suppose I learned on that day that love at first sight does exist.”
 Olga asked Peter for a divorce, which he refused but said he might reconsider after seven years.
 Nikolai was promoted to captain of the Blue Cuirassier Guards and sent far away to the provinces.
 Olga and Nikolai regularly corresponded.
 In 1906, Peter appointed Nikolai as one of his aides-de-camp.
 Nikolai was told that his quarters would be in the Oldenburg mansion in St. Petersburg.
 The living arrangements at the mansion were a well-kept secret and continued until the start of World War I when Olga went to be a nurse at the front and Nikolai went to war with his regiment.
 Peter did not keep his promise to reconsider a divorce after seven years.

 Since 1880, Peter had a career in the Russian Imperial Army and attained the rank of Major-General.
 At the time of the February Revolution in 1917, Peter resigned from the army and settled on his estate in the Voronezh province.
-After the October Revolution in 1917, Peter along with his father and mother emigrated to France, where he lived in Paris and on a farm near Bayonne, France.
+After the October Revolution in 1917, Peter, his father, and his mother emigrated to France, where he lived in Paris and on a farm near Bayonne, France.
 In 1922, Peter married Olga Vladimirovna Ratkova-Rognova.
 Duke Peter Alexandrovich of Oldenburg died at the age of 55 on March 21, 1924, in Antibes, France, and was buried in the crypt of St. Michael the Archangel Russian Orthodox Church in Cannes, France.
 Both of Peter’s parents survived him.

 This article is the intellectual property of Unofficial Royalty and is NOT TO BE COPIED, EDITED, OR POSTED IN ANY FORM ON ANOTHER WEBSITE under any circumstances.
 It is permissible to use a link that directs to Unofficial Royalty.